cardstack/cardstack-documentation/guides/getting-started/main-concepts.md

 ## Essential Vocabulary

+### Card SDK

+SDK stands for Software Development Kit.
+The Card SDK contains the public API methods, properties, and events that developers can use to build their own projects.

 ### Cards

 Cards are reusable units of functionality - like a form, a text editor, a payment system, and more.